harryheart/angular-vf-seed/README.md

-# angular vf seed project.
+# Angular VF template project.
 *Develop angular app in local environment and then deploy it as static resource.*

 # Prerequests: